austince/flink-ci-flink/docs/ops/deployment/docker.md

 The environment variable `FLINK_PROPERTIES` should contain a list of Flink cluster configuration options separated by new line, the same way as in the `flink-conf.yaml`.
-The entry point script will override or add the listed options to the `flink-conf.yaml` before starting the Flink process in the container.

 ### Provide custom configuration